apache/nuttx/Documentation/components/binfmt.rst

 as needed to perform the dynamic linking of the binary object to the base FLASH code.

+Some toolchains will prefix symbols with an underscore.
+To support these toolchains the ``CONFIG_SYMTAB_DECORATED`` setting may be defined.
+This will cause a leading underscore to be ignored on *undefined* symbols during dynamic linking.

 Symbol Table Header Files
 -------------------------